Miguel Barbosa Huerta: Death

 At 8:30 a.m. on 13 December 2022, Barbosa was transported to a public hospital in the city of Puebla and later by helicopter to Mexico City, where he died.
 President Andrés Manuel López Obrador announced his death the same afternoon.
-Barbosa had suffered from complications of type 2 diabetes for decades, including having his right foot amputated in 2014 due to sepsis.
+Barbosa had had complications of type 2 diabetes for decades, including having his right foot amputated in 2014 due to sepsis.
 Rumors had circulated of a medical event involving the governor since the preceding day, and at his last public appearance, he admitted that he was suffering from pain in his arm.
 His death made him the second governor to die in office in four years.

 Unlike after Martha Érika Alonso's death, when a special election was called, the state legislature would appoint a successor to Barbosa because the vacancy occurred in the final four years of the gubernatorial term.
 State secretary of government Ana Lucía Hill Mayoral took control of the governor's office until the legislature designated a substitute governor.
 This occurred early on 15 December with the appointment of Sergio Salomón Céspedes of Tepeaca, who had been the leader of the Morena deputies in Puebla's state legislature.